sivadandem/Customer_Shopping_Behavior_Analysis/README.md

 for efficient search queries."
 ```

-**Action:** Scroll through schema code
+**Action:** Scroll through the schema code in MenuItem.js

+---

 #### 5.3 Backend - Controller

-**Screen:** Open menu controller file
+**Screen:** Open the menu controller file (e.g., `server/controllers/menuController.js`)

 **Say:**
 ```
-"In the controller, I have functions for each CRUD operation.
+"In the menu controller, I have functions for each CRUD operation.

 Here's the getAllMenuItems function - it supports filtering by category, availability, and price range using query parameters.